Suor/Suor.github.io/source/drafts/growing-over-backward-incompatibility.markdown

 #### Rolling deprecation

 This is when you introduce new things leaving old intact, but marking them as deprecated.
 After several releases deprecated things are removed and new things take their place.
-Using this strategy you can continuously introduce changes, still your users have a compatibility guarantee for several releases.
+Using this strategy you can continuously introduce changes while still providing a compatibility guarantee for several releases.
 There are, however, some considerations to this strategy.

 First, you'll need new API each time you update something in backwards incompatible manner.
 Say you have a function to parse URLs and it returns a dict of query parameters.
 It however doesn't handle repetitive params well, it just captures last value.
 So you decided to update it to return a list instead.
 This change could break someone's code, so you end up with one of: